werebear73/BoxContains/README.md

 This project follows the following folder structure:
 ```
 - docs: Contains documentation about the project
+	- requirements: Contains the project requirements by version.
+Inside the version folder, you will find the scope, business requirement, functional requirement, and any other associated figures (source and image).
 - src: Contains the source code of the project
 	- core: Contains Application and Domain Layers of the Project
 	- infrastructure: Contains the Infrastructure Layers of the Project